stackvana/hook.io/README.md

 If your module requires additional dependencies outside of what NPM can install, you can create a custom build script in [this folder](http://github.com/bigcompany/hook.io/blob/master/modules/builds/).
 The hosting environment for hook.io is `Ubuntu 14.04.1 LTS`.
 Bash scripts are recommended.

+## Contributing

+Contributions are welcomed and much appreciated.
+Simply open up a Github Pull Request to start the discussion.

+All contributors must sign our <a href="https://www.clahub.com/agreements/bigcompany/hook.io">Contributor License Agreement</a>.

+This is a simple document to help protect both the hook.io project and your rights as a contributor.

 ## Dependency Tree